solana-labs/solana-program-library/governance/README.md

 equal to deposited governing tokens into the realm.
 A vote is tipped once it passes the defined `vote_threshold` of votes and enters Succeeded or Defeated state.
 If Succeeded then Proposal instructions can be executed after they hold_up_time passes.

-Users can relinquish their vote any time during Proposal lifetime, but once Proposal it decided their vote can't be changed.
+Users can relinquish their vote any time during Proposal lifetime, but once Proposal is decided their vote can't be changed.

 ### Community and Councils governing tokens

 Each Governance Realm that gets created has the option to also have a Council mint.
 A council mint is simply a separate mint from the Community mint.
-What this means is that users can submit Proposals that have a different voting population from a different mint that can affect the same program.
+What this means is that users can submit Proposals that have a different voting population from a different mint that can affect the same DAO.
 A practical application of this policy may be to have a very large population control major version bumps of Solana via normal SOL, for instance, but hot fixes be controlled via Council tokens, of which there may be only 30, and which may be themselves minted and distributed via proposals by the governing population.

+Another important use case is to use the Council for DAO inception.
+At the beginning of a DAO life there are lots of risks and unknowns.
+For example it's not known whether the community of token holders would engage and participate in DAO votes.
+And if it would engage then to what extent.
+It means it can be difficult for example to decide how many votes are required for a proposal to be successfully voted on.
+This is why in order to avoid traps and potentially irreversible actions the Council can be used as a safety net in a similar way to Multisig to moderate and supervise the voting process at the DAO inception.
+Once the newly born DAO goes through several successful proposal votes and everything is going smoothly the council can be removed from the DAO through a community vote.

+The Council can also be used for protocols and communities which haven't launched their token yet.
+In such cases the DAO can be setup with the yet to launch token and the Council which would governed the DAO until the token is distributed.

 ### Proposal Workflow